TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Introduction

 where $H_{\mathrm{eff}}$ is second moment of the output-parameter Jacobian and $C=\mathbb{E}[\delta w \delta w^\top]$ is the perturbation covariance.
 This decomposition separates a \emph{label-free geometric factor} $H_{\mathrm{eff}}$ from the \emph{noise mechanism} encoded in $C$ and reveals that diverse perturbations—including SGD noise, label noise, quantization noise, and pruning masks—all influence test predictions through the same curvature–covariance interaction.
 Variants of $\mathrm{Tr}(H_{\mathrm{eff}}C)$ appear in analyses of SGD dynamics~\citep{zhu2018anisotropic, thomas2020interplay, bar2024expected}.
 However, prior work does not interpret this object as a \emph{predictive variance functional} nor use it as a unifying lens for heterogeneous real-world perturbations.

-Our key observation is that {each of these noise mechanisms can be well-approximated, near minima, as inducing small zero-mean parameter perturbations}.
-Once this modeling step is accepted, the first-order TPV expression applies uniformly: all such perturbations act through the same geometric factor \(H_{\mathrm{eff}}\) and differ only in their noise covariance \(C\).
+The key modeling insight is that \emph{all} of these noise mechanisms can be well-approximated, near a minimum, as inducing small zero-mean parameter perturbations.
+Once this step is accepted, the first-order TPV expression $\mathrm{Tr}(H_{\mathrm{eff}}C)$ applies uniformly: every perturbation type acts through the same geometric factor $H_{\mathrm{eff}}$ and is distinguished only by its covariance $C$.
 Our contributions are as follows:

 \begin{enumerate} \item \textbf{Test Prediction Variance (TPV) as a unified perturbation lens:} We formalize TPV as a local prediction-variance functional and show that SGD noise, label noise, quantization, and pruning all influence test robustness through the same trace form $\mathrm{Tr}(H_{\mathrm{eff}}C)$.